Mich120232024/Audit_Repo/audit_files/azure_service_bus_deployment.md

 import { ServiceBusClient } from "@azure/service-bus";
 import { DefaultAzureCredential } from "@azure/identity";

-// Use managed identity or DefaultAzureCredential for authentication const credential = new DefaultAzureCredential();
+// Use managed identity for authentication (secure, no credentials in code) const credential = new DefaultAzureCredential();
 const sbClient = new ServiceBusClient( "inter-ide-servicebus.servicebus.windows.net",